Click here for Training Videos

 MDG File attachment

-The attached file is entered automatically and is based on the file that is currently being viewed.
-The file is encrypted and included as an attachment to the email when you select the 'Send Email' button.
+The MDG file attached to the email is entered automatically and is based on the file that is currently being viewed.
+The file is encrypted and included as an attachment to the email when you select the 'Send' button.
 You may also use the ADD button to attach additional files.
-If you are using Outlook however, you must add any additional files from within the Outlook Email page.

 Here is a list of SMTP addresses for some of the major internet providers taken from OneWebHosting.
 To see a complete listing please go to their web site at: www.onewebhosting.com/esupport/?_a=knowledgebase&_j=questiondetails&_i=7